 Materials define advanced display properties that can be applied to faces contained in the imported geometry.
-They are only shown when the Show Materials 2D View or the 3D View, see Section 2.3.
+They are only shown when the Realistic or Realistic with Outlines option is selected in the 2D View or the 3D View, see Section 2.3.
 Materials can be shared among faces; when a material is edited, all faces referencing that material are updated.